turnkeylinux-apps/tkldev/docs/tips.rst

 Test as early as possible: faster feedback loops FTW
 ====================================================

-Tight feedback loops are the key to having a fun, rewarding development experience.
+Tight feedback loops are the key to having a fun & rewarding development experience.

 During development your goal should be to test everything as early and